 Business insurance is a crucial aspect of any construction project.
 As a general contractor in Idaho, you must understand the state’s insurance requirements to approve your registration application.

-Idaho requires general contractor liability insurance.
-A policy can help protect your business from accidents, injuries, or property damage during a construction project.
-Coverage also gives your clients peace of mind knowing that it protects their property and investment in case of mishaps.
+General liability can help protect your business from accidents, injuries, or property damage during a construction project.
+Coverage also gives your clients peace of mind, knowing that it protects their property and investment in case of mishaps.

-Workers' compensation insurance is mandatory for general contractors in Idaho.
-It protects employees who may suffer job-related injuries or illnesses.
+Workers’ compensation insurance is mandatory for general contractors in Idaho.
+It helps protect employees who may suffer job-related injuries or illnesses.
 A typical policy covers medical expenses, rehabilitation costs and lost wages for injured workers.

 As the old saying goes, contractors are only as good as their tools.
 For general contractors, those tools are more than mere investments — they're the backbone of your business.
 That's why tools and equipment insurance is essential coverage.